Check out our new, free online resource, the KINSHIP CONNECTOR tool!

 “Paul went above and beyond what you would think a lawyer would do for you.
 He is wonderful.
 You’ll never get another Paul—without him, I don’t know what would have happened.
 He is passionate about helping people.”

-Growing up in Charleston, Rebecca had a “perfectly normal upbringing.”
+Growing up in Charleston, Christina had a “perfectly normal upbringing.”

 “I was happy,” she says.
 “Things were fine, and then I met my husband and moved out to Cabin Creek.
 I loved being outside the city, it was so quiet and pretty.”
 Her husband had a good job, and soon they added a son and daughter to their small family.
 “Things were pretty good.”